The Home of Tibetan Buddhist Texts in Translation

 Khenchen Ngawang Palzang’s (1879–1941) counsels are relatively straightforward, often confessional, and infused with a melancholy that he imparts to his students, urging them to turn away from saṃsāra.
 Translator Joseph McClellan is steadily working his way through these writings, which comprise the second volume of Ngawang Palzang's nine-volume Collected Works, with the help of Bhutanese editor Ninjyed N.T..

-In addition, Lotsawa House has contributed translations to a number of other projects, including 84000, the Words of Jigme Phuntsok and Khyentse Vision Project.
+In addition, Lotsawa House has contributed translations to a number of other projects, including 84000, Words of Jigme Phuntsok and Khyentse Vision Project.

 ADVISORS